UtherII/utherii.github.io/README.md

  - Since the number of themes increase, should we switch to a dropdown instead of many radio buttons to select the theme ?
  - Do we need an authorization from mdbook author(s) ?
 ### What's in the prototype:
- - The prototype is based on the mdbook themes.
+ - The prototype is based on the mdbook theme system.
 It use the rust style by default

-## Searchbar to the sidebar
+## SearchbSar on the sidebar
 ### What
  - Move the searchbar, the gear button and the help button to the sidebar
 ### Why:
- - The search bar does not need to be that large
+ - Keep all the features with a whole documentation scope in the sidebar.
- - Always accessible
+ - Make them easier to reach, even without keyboard shortcut
- - Move all the features with a whole documentation scope in the sidebar.
+ - The search bar does not need to be large
 ### Question:
  - How to handle mobile mode
 ### Issues to solve: